vgribov/cv/generic.md

 at AERQ, where in just one month I wrote a simple Qt browser application to replace the slow JS-based UI for the new in-flight entertainment system.

-## Solid understanding of Linux for embedded systems ##
+## Solid understanding of embedded Linux

-At the programming classes in the middle school, we used FreeBSD on our workstations and discover the Linux kernel sources.
-In recent years, I've studied Linux along and across.
-I've ported Linux on at least 3 different embedded platforms, working both with U-Boot and kernel sources.
-I've used BuildRoot, Yocto and even some handwritten scripts to generate a Linux root file system.
-I also have some experience with Wayland, which is used heavily in automotive HMIs.
+In the programming classes in the middle school, we used FreeBSD on our workstations and discovered the *Linux kernel* sources.
+Lately, I've studied Linux from different angles.
+At Larch Networks, I've ported Linux to at least three different embedded *ARM*-based platforms, adjusting both *U-Boot* and *Linux kernel* sources and writing custom *device trees* based on schematics.
+I've used *BuildRoot*, *Yocto* and even some handwritten scripts to generate a simple Linux root file system.

+At AERQ I started using *Systemd* containers and *portable services* and wrote *BitBake* receipts to produce minimal root filesystems and SDKs for them.
+I also wrote a simple *Wayland* compositor based on *libdrm* and *EGL* to enable hardware-accelerated video playback on the *i\.MX 8M* platform.

 ## Real life experience with networking protocols and Marvell chips ##